iocube/stryct/README.md

 <h2>Encrypt or decrypt plaintext strings using various cryptography functions.</h2>
 </div>

-#### An interactive utility for assymetric encryption and decryption of text or data.
+#### An interactive utility for asymetric encryption and decryption of text or data.
 Can be used for secure transfer of data over unencrypted channels.

 ![output5](https://github.com/user-attachments/assets/029d7dc8-1fb7-4072-9373-28c9577c9897)